 After the data have been downloaded from the IDDAS, any initial offset from zero is removed from each channel by computing the mean value for 100 data points preceding the crash event (from 50 to 40 ms before impact) for each channel and subtracting each mean from the respective data channel.
-With the exception of rib deflection and pelvic acceleration data, which are filtered to SAE CFC 180, all other data are digitally filtered using the frequency response classes recommended in SAE Recommended Practice J211/1 - Instrumentation for Impact Test - Part 1.
+With the exception of rib deflection and pelvic acceleration data, which are filtered to SAE CFC 180, all other data are digitally filtered using the frequency response classes recommended in SAE Recommended Practice J211/1 - Instrumentation for Impact Test

+Part 1.
 Electronic Instrumentation MAR95 (SAE, 2000).
 All filtering and subsequent calculations are executed using DSP Development Corporation's (2002) DADiSP Version 6.0 NI NK B03.

-In addition to summary metrics for each of the recorded data channels, the following calculations are made: vector resultant of the head acceleration; 3 ms clip of the vector resultant head acceleration; head injury criterion (HIC), 15 ms; thoracic and abdominal rib deflection rate (calculated by differentiating the rib deflection data); and thoracic and abdominal viscous criterion.
+In addition to summary metrics for each of the recorded data channels, the following calculations are made: vector resultant of the head acceleration; 3 ms clip of the vector resultant head acceleration; head injury criterion (HIC), 15 ms; thoracic and abdominal rib deflection rate (calculated by differentiating the rib deflection data); thoracic and abdominal viscous criterion; 3 ms clip of the anterior-posterior and lateral-medial femur forces; and 3 ms clip of the anterior-posterior and lateral-medial femur bending moments.